ykacer/Deep_Learning_DataScientist_Challenge/README.md

 >>> shapes_normalized = project_and_normalize_shapes(shapes)
 ```

-... and use a function to re-build the mask with project meters coordinates
+... and use a function to re-build the mask with projected meters coordinates

 ```
 >>> from src.core.morphology import get_cv2_contours_from_shapes